erikwiklander/tram-api/README.md

   SPRING_PROFILES_ACTIVE: 'google'
 ```
 This will only work if you get your key from trafiklab.
 Set it as a property in application.properties like this: tram.robot-key=<key> or as an environment variable like TRAM_ROBOT_KEY=...

+How to deploy to App Engine: ./mvnw appengine:deploy